 Roger likes to spend his spare time with his children and enjoys sport, music and reading.

-Employment law claim: Roger successfully secured a European Union Court of Justice ruling that employers must consult with unions once a strategic decision is made about collective redundancies by a body that controls the employer (in this case, the US army).
+- Secured a European Union Court of Justice ruling that employers must consult with unions once a strategic decision is made about collective redundancies by a body that controls the employer (in this case, the US army).
 It was linked to issues about the extent to which a sovereign state could be subject to the jurisdiction of the UK courts.

 Roger is a member of the Employment Law Association.